disasterpiece9000/Permutation/README.md

 * **Always up to date** - Permutation is always checking what songs you're listening to so it never misses a beat!
 * **Song cap** - Set the maximum number of songs you want in the playlist and Permutation will ensure that it never goes over.
 * **Grace period** - Permutation can make sure that song you just added has time to settle in before it gets the boot.
 You can give new additions a grace period where they will be immune from being removed.
 * **Discard pile** - Don't let those removed songs disappear into the abyss!
 Setup a secondary playlist and Permutation will store all the removed songs in it.
+It's perfect for a trip down memory lane.

 ## Configuration:
 Create a file called settings.ini with the following settings filled in